herbsjs/herbsjs.github.io/docs/tutorial/migrations.md

 ---
-id: migrations-repositories
+id: migrations
-title: 5.
-Migrations & Repositories
+title: 7.
+Migrations
-sidebar_label: 5.
-Migrations & Repositories
+sidebar_label: 7.
+Migrations
-slug: /tutorial/migrations-repositories
+slug: /tutorial/migrations
 ---

 After creating our entities, setup the database and set databases credentials in configuration files.
 We will run a special `herbs-cli` command thats will generate migrations files in `src/infra/data/database/migrations`, repositories files in `src/infra/data/database/repositories`.